 When you can watch: The Elephant Queen is part of the opening lineup of shows for Apple TV+ and you can watch it now.

-What it’s about: The details on this one are scarce.
-The story follows a Philadelphia couple in mourning after an unspeakable tragedy creates a rift in their marriage and opens the door for a mysterious force to enter their home.
+What it’s about: The story follows a Philadelphia couple in mourning after an unspeakable tragedy creates a rift in their marriage and opens the door for a mysterious force to enter their home.